lolusername/3d-book-generator/README.md

 __Run the program locally__ to see your changes implemented real time.
 Once you are ready to deploy your changes, run the __build__ command to create the static website content inside __dist__.

+---

+*note: the project is currently hosted on firebase.
+I've left in firebase config files so one can better understand the Vue Cli configuration choices left.